Demi-Leigh Nel-Peters Flaunts Cleavage In Plunge Dress

-Demi-Leigh Nel-Peters shared a new Instagram photo earlier today, and it garnered over 19,000 likes.
+Demi-Leigh Nel-Peters shared a new Instagram photo earlier today, and it garnered more than 19,000 likes.

 The photo showed her posing in a silver, sparkly dress.
-She attended the Harper’s Bazaar“Icons” event, and shared the paparazzi shots with her fans.
+She attended the Harper’s Bazaar “Icons” event and shared the paparazzi shots with her fans.

 The dress that she wore had a deep plunge neckline, which left her cleavage exposed.
 It also had a very high slit on the left side, which allowed her to show off her toned legs.
 The ensemble also had long sleeves and gathered at her midriff for a clean and chic look.

-In the photo, Neil-Peters stood with her left leg popped out, and her left hand on her hips.
-She smiled slightly with her lips parted, while wearing a short, choker-style necklace.
+In the photo, Neil-Peters stood with her left leg popped out and her left hand on her hips.
+She smiled slightly with her lips parted while wearing a short, choker-style necklace.

 The dress was long, and you could see some of it trailing along the ground next to her.
-Meanwhile, her shoes were black, and blended into the backdrop.
+Meanwhile, her shoes were black and blended into the backdrop.

 Demi’s fans poured in with their compliments in the comments section, with many people focusing on her good looks.